 Trimming.
 Tree trimming of street trees must be done by a licensed contractor or the county Public Works Agency, and it must comply with the standards of the International Society of Arboriculture.

 Removal.
 After removal, a street tree must be replaced within 90 days at the property owner's expense.
 See the list of replacement trees recommended by the county arborist.

 The ordinance is administered and enforced by the county's Public Works Agency.
 A Tree Advisory Board, composed of five citizens from throughout the county, meets quarterly to advise the director of public works and to hear protests from property owners.
-See Alameda County Urban Forest Program.
+See Alameda County Tree Program.

 For further information on the ordinance, the Tree Advisory Board, or to report removal of a street tree, call the "tree permit hotline," 670-6467.